Language

 *Not on display when events are being held in the space

-Display period Thursday, November 27, to late February 2026 (tentative)
+Display period Thursday, February 24, to late May 2026 (tentative)

 View details of the reproduction